Laboratory and Monitoring Services

-Each year thousands of samples—soil, water, fish, hazardous substances and more—are analyzed in Arkansas Department of Energy and Environment (ADEE) Division of Environmental Quality’s (DEQ’s) state-of-the art laboratory.
-The resulting data is invaluable to Arkansans who want to learn more about the mercury levels of fish in their favorite fishing holes or about the air quality in a given town.
+Each year thousands of samples are analyzed in Arkansas Department of Energy & Environment (E&E) Division of Environmental Quality's (DEQ's) state-of-the-art laboratory.
+The resulting data is invaluable to Arkansans who want to learn more about the water quality in their favorite nature areas or about the air quality in a given town.

 Air Chemistry Laboratory

 The Air Chemistry lab operates a statewide monitoring network, including necessary repair, maintenance and quality control activities.
 The monitoring network provides the data to measure attainment status of both state and national ambient air quality standards.
 Pollutants including lead, ozone, particulates (PM10 and PM2.5 or PM fine), and oxides of nitrogen, carbon monoxide, and sulfur dioxide are monitored at specific sites around the state.
 The values are used by the DEQ’s Air Office to determine if air quality is within the guidelines set by EPA.
 Data collected is entered into EPA’s national database.

 Environmental Multimedia Laboratory